Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Betsy has been hired by your company to lead the process improvement efforts.
 You have shared with her the overall vision for the process improvement and she begins to analyze your current resources, processes, and metrics.
-What step of the continual improvement model is Betsy performing?
+What step of the Continual Improvement model is Betsy performing?

 - [ ] What is the vision?
 - [ ] Where do we want to be?